apiaframework/docs-generator/README.md

 ## Using

 The best way to generate some docs is to use the Docker image.

-- Mount a directory containing a `schema.json` and a `config.yaml` file into `/config`
+By default, it will:

-- Mount `/output` to a directory on your local machine
+- Export generated document to the `/output` directory
-- Run the image and the output will be created in the `/output` directory for you to do with what you please.
+- Read the schema from `/config/schema.json`
+- Read configuration from `/config/config.yaml`

+### Environment variables

+You can specify the following environment variables to configure how docs are generated.

+* `APIA_SCHEMA_URL` - download the schema from the given URL rather than reading it from `/config/schema.json`.

+The following options can be used to upload the generated output to a remote SSH/SFTP server.

+* `UPLOAD_HOST` - hostname to upload to
+* `UPLOAD_PORT` - SSH port (defaults to 22)
+* `UPLOAD_USERNAME` - the username to connect with (defaults to root)
+* `UPLOAD_PASSWORD` - the password to autheticate with
+* `UPLOAD_KEY_PATH` - a path to an passphrase-less SSH key within the container (you'll need to mount it)
+* `UPLOAD_PATH` - the directory to upload the files to on the remote server

 ## Building the image